 Dr. Donnelly is a member of the American Educational Research Association (AERA), the American Chemical Society (ACS), the National Association for Research in Science Teaching (NARST), and the California Science Teachers Association (CSTA).
 He regularly presents at regional, national, and international conferences, and has published in numerous international journals.
 He has reviewed over 50 submissions for over 10 international journals including the Review of Educational Research (RER), the Journal of the LearningSciences (JLS), and Computers and Education.
 He has received several awards including two AERA Outstanding Reviewer Awards, two Publon Awards, a UC Berkeley Postdoc Leadership Award, and a national Irish Ph.D. award.

-Dr. Donnelly earned his Ph.D. at the University of Limerick, Ireland, where he worked with Dr. John O'Reilly and Dr. Oliver McGarr.
-He spent a year at Victoria University of Wellington, New Zealand, collaborating with Dr. Suzanne Boniface and Dr. Anne Hume, and 3 years at the University of California, Berkeley, working with Professor Marcia Linn.
+Dr. Donnelly earned his B.Sc. in Physical Science Education and his Ph.D. in Chemical Education at the University of Limerick, Ireland, where he worked with Dr. John O'Reilly and Dr. Oliver McGarr.
+He spent a year as a postdoctoral researcher at Victoria University of Wellington, New Zealand, collaborating with Dr. Suzanne Boniface and Dr. Anne Hume, and 3 years as a postdoctoral researcher at the University of California, Berkeley, working with Professor Marcia Linn.